hmralavi/Tutorials/install_tensorflow_gpu_ubuntu.md

 copy it.

-no run this:
+now run this:

 ```bash
 gedit ~/.bashrc
 ```

-now add these line at the end of the ".bashrc"
+now add these line at the end of the ".bashrc":\
+(make sure to use your own path)

 ```
 # enable gpu support for tensorflow